Compare VENDOR.Max

 - Regular service intervals required

-- Strong off-grid autonomy
+- Strong off-grid deployment capability

 - Logistics-dependent